patyogesh/FGRE-2014/README.md

 ##Requirements:

+The following assume a Linux machine on which both the SDN controller and mininet are run.

 - Install pyretic from https://github.com/frenetic-lang/pyretic
 - Install mininet from https://github.com/mininet/mininet
 - Copy the pyretic-reroute.py to the pyretic directory under pyretic/examples